wadehuber/csc110examples/csc110examples/src/videoexamples/module02/README.md

 ## Helpful Classes

+### ScannerInput.java

+[Video](https://youtu.be/TwDUcFFfY70) (5:08) Using the scanner class to read integers & strings from the user.
+Also a brief introduction to finding & fixing errors & warnings in Eclipse and how to use nextLine() to clear the user input buffer.

 ### MathAndRandom.java

  Examples of methods in the java.lang.Math & java.util.Random classes (**Note**: The purpose of this example is to demonstrate what is available - you don't necessarily need to understand all the math.)